Statsomat/BayesTwoProp/documents/Introduction.md

 	- Check the Roadmap of the Project
     - Start with introductory issues
     - Rules for next issues
-        - Each student should work on at least one issue
+        - Each student group should work on at least one issue
         - Pick up a next open issue and create a new branch FROM inside the issue to make your contribution
         - Commit significant changes to the branch and push them to the cloud
         - Open a pull request to add significant commits to the master (Live-Show)

-5. Evaluation of your contribution (comments, commits, additions, deletions, pull requests, code review, oral collaboration) at 24.01.2024, 13:15.
-Cluster grading: Students are grouped into performance bands (e.g., "Excellent," "Proficient," "Basic") based on the range of scores.
+5. Evaluation: Commits, Comments, Final Oral Report per Zoom in January (each student ca. 10 minutes on 17.01.2024 and 24.01.2024, describe: goals, achievements, my contribution)
 Please check the insight of the project to see the work of other students.

 (Live-Show)